onkelbeh/HomeAssistantRepository/README.md

 I have **no** Google, Amazon or Apple involved in my privacy (at least in this case), neither am I planning to do so.

 * Tried to get all Python installed systemwide under Gentoo's package management and keeping `/etc/homeassistant/deps` as small as possible.
-* Be aware that all dependent libraries (could be) as marked as stable here as soon as they compile and run some minutes within my local box.
-Further (ouside HA) dependencies execpt portage are not tested!
+* Be aware that all dependent libraries could be marked as stable here as soon as they compile.
+Ouside HA dependencies execpt portage are not tested.
-* Since i use Gentoo mostly on servers i do **not** use systemd.
+* Since i use Gentoo mostly on servers i do not use systemd.
-* I prefer an own profile based on "amd64/17.0/no-multilib", with python-3.6.5 set as default target, will try 3.7 as soon it is marked as stable in portage.
+* I prefer an own profile based on "amd64/17.0/no-multilib", with python-3.6.5 set as default target, also 2.7 is installed on my test server, will try 3.7 as soon it is marked as stable in portage.

 ### Licenses
 All work on these components is released under the Licenses they came from, which could be (as my grep told me), you can find the appropriate License in the ebuild files: